Big 4 men's basketball coaches mull potential changes to 3-point line

 A change in strategy

-The NCAA rules committee contends that moving the 3-point line back would clear the lane for more drives to the rim, make 3-point shots more challenging, and improve offensive spacing.
+The NCAA rules committee contends that moving back the 3-point line would clear the lane for more drives to the rim, make 3-point shots more challenging, and improve offensive spacing.

 “Freedom of movement in the game remains important, and we feel this will open up the game," Colorado coach Tad Boyle, the rules committee chairman, told NCAA.com in May.
 "We believe this will remove some of the congestion on the way to the basket.”

-According to the NCAA, the percentage of 3-point shots made in 2008-09 with the expanded line, compared with the previous season, declined from 35.2% to 34.4%.
-The percentage of made 3-point field goals steadily increased back to 35.2% in Division I by the 2017-18 season.
+According to the NCAA, the percentage of 3-point shots made in 2008-09 with the expanded line, compared with the previous season, declined from 35.2 percent to 34.4 percent.
+The percentage of made 3-point field goals steadily increased back to 35.2 percent in Division I by the 2017-18 season.

 UB coach Jim Whitesell anticipates that moving the arc will open up the floor, but he isn’t sure if it will lower the number of 3-point attempts.
-UB shot 33.7 percent (344 for 1,022) on 3-pointers in 2018-19, and he plans to examine how many of those shots would have been taken from behind the international 3-point line.
+UB made 33.7 percent (344 for 1,022) of its 3-pointers in 2018-19, and he plans to examine how many of those shots would have been taken from behind the international 3-point line.

 “You’re definitely going to adjust,” Whitesell said.
 “Certain guys don’t have the range yet and have to develop that in the offseason."